MGT-python: Musical Gestures Toolbox¶

 # Load a video

-- Quick Start Tutorial - Get up and running in minutes
+- Quick Start Tutorial — up and running in minutes

 - If CUDA-backed OpenCV DNN support is unavailable,

-pose(device='gpu')falls back to CPU. flow.dense(),flow.sparse(), andblur_faces()run on CPU by default (use_gpu=False); passuse_gpu=Trueto attempt CUDA acceleration with automatic CPU fallback.get_cuda_device_count()can be used to check CUDA visibility from OpenCV.blur_faces()returns the generatedMgVideoresult consistently, including when exporting face-coordinate data.
+pose(device='gpu')runs on the CPU instead (switching to the MediaPipe backend when it is installed). flow.dense(),flow.sparse(), andblur_faces()run on CPU by default (use_gpu=False); passuse_gpu=Trueto attempt CUDA acceleration with automatic CPU fallback.get_cuda_device_count()can be used to check CUDA visibility from OpenCV.

 - Issues: GitHub Issues